python/cpython/Doc/library/weakref.rst

 binary image objects, you may wish to associate a name with each.
 If you used a Python dictionary to map names to images, or images to names, the image objects would remain alive just because they appeared as values or keys in the dictionaries.
-The :class:`WeakKeyDictionary` and :class:`WeakValueDictionary` classes supplied by the :mod:`weakref` module are an alternative, using weak references to construct mappings that don't keep objects alive solely because they appear in the mapping objects.
+The :class:`WeakKeyDictionary`, :class:`WeakValueDictionary` and :class:`WeakSet` classes supplied by the :mod:`weakref` module are an alternative, using weak references to construct mappings that don't keep objects alive solely because they appear in the container objects.
 If, for example, an image object is a value in a :class:`WeakValueDictionary`, then when the last remaining references to that image object are the weak references held by weak mappings, garbage collection can reclaim the object, and its corresponding entries in weak mappings are simply deleted.

 :class:`WeakKeyDictionary` and :class:`WeakValueDictionary` use weak references
-in their implementation, setting up callback functions on the weak references that notify the weak dictionaries when a key or value has been reclaimed by garbage collection.
-Most programs should find that using one of these weak dictionary types is all they need -- it's not usually necessary to create your own weak references directly.
+in their implementation, setting up callback functions on the weak references that notify the weak dictionaries when a key or value has been reclaimed by garbage collection.  :class:`WeakSet` implements the :class:`set` interface, but keeps weak references to its elements, just like a :class:`WeakKeyDictionary` does.

+Most programs should find that using one of these weak container types is all they need -- it's not usually necessary to create your own weak references directly.
 The low-level machinery used by the weak dictionary implementations is exposed by the :mod:`weakref` module for the benefit of advanced uses.

 Not all objects can be weakly referenced; those objects which can include class instances, functions written in Python (but not in C), methods (both bound and